 As much as we’re intrigued by the work of Simon Young and others to make the past present again, we’re not sure virtual reality is the best solution.
 At least when it comes to travel.
 Holding Google Cardboard up to your face or wearing a Samsung Gear VR while standing in an archaeological site is hardly ideal.
 You’d probably keep putting the headset on and then taking it off.
 A much better solution is a mixed reality device which would allow you to move between physical and virtual environments, seeing them both simultaneously.

 Obviously, there’s the hardware issue here – we’re not going to travel around Italy or Turkey with something the size of HoloLens.
 We need a well-designed pair of augmented or mixed reality glasses.
-Something comfortable, location aware and takes photos.
-A number of AR glasses are already in the pipeline for 2017.
-And it’s possible that Apple will move into the augmented reality space by the fall.
+Something comfortable, location-aware and takes photos.
+A number of AR glasses are in the development pipeline but it’s unclear when we will actually see academic and/or consumer models.

 Virtual reality will make these sites accessible from home and the classroom.
 But it is mixed reality that will open up a new world for us whether we’re tourists or practitioners in the field.